Filter-linkedness and its effect on preservation of cardinal characteristics: Applications

 \begin{enumerate}[(I)] \item for any $\alpha<\nu$, $\Delta^\mbf(\alpha)=\alpha+1$ and $\Qnm^\mbf_{\Delta(\alpha),\alpha}=\omega^{<\omega}$, \end{enumerate}

 and define the matrix iteration in the intervals of the form $[\eta_\rho,\eta_{\rho+1})$ as follows.
 Assume that $\mbf{\upharpoonright}\eta_\rho$ has been defined.
-For $\alpha<\nu$ choose \begin{itemize} \item[(0)] an enumeration $\{\Qnm_{0,\alpha,\zeta}^\rho:\zeta<\lambda\}$ of all the nice $\Por_{\alpha,\eta_\rho}$-names for all the posets which underlining set is a subset of $\theta_0$ of size $<\theta_0$ and $\Vdash_{\Por_{\nu,\lambda\rho}}$``$\Qnm_{0,\zeta}^\rho$ is ccc"; and \item[(1)] an enumeration $\{\Qnm_{1,\alpha,\zeta}^\rho:\zeta<\lambda\}$ of all the nice $\Por_{\alpha,\eta_\rho}$-names for all the $\sigma$-centered subposets of Hechler forcing of size $<\theta_1$. \end{itemize} For $\xi\in[\eta_\rho,\eta_{\rho+1})$, \begin{enumerate}[(I)] \item if $\xi=\eta_\rho$ put $\Delta(\xi)=t(\rho)+1$ and $\Qnm_{\lambda\rho}^{\mbf}=\Bor^{V_{\Delta(\xi),\xi}}$; \item if $\xi=\eta_\rho+1+\varepsilon$ for some $\rho<\nu\mu$ and $\varepsilon<\lambda$, put $\Delta(\xi)=g_1(\varepsilon)+1$ and $\Qnm_{\xi}^{\mbf}=\Qnm^{\rho}_{g(\varepsilon)}$. \end{enumerate} This settles the construction, which is clearly a $<\theta_1$-uf-extendable matrix iteration. \end{proof}
+For $\alpha<\nu$ choose \begin{itemize} \item[(0)] an enumeration $\{\Qnm_{0,\alpha,\zeta}^\rho:\zeta<\lambda\}$ of all the nice $\Por_{\alpha,\eta_\rho}$-names for all the posets which underlining set is a subset of $\theta_0$ of size ${<}\theta_0$ and $\Vdash_{\Por_{\nu,\lambda\rho}}$``$\Qnm_{0,\zeta}^\rho$ is ccc"; and \item[(1)] an enumeration $\{\Qnm_{1,\alpha,\zeta}^\rho:\zeta<\lambda\}$ of all the nice $\Por_{\alpha,\eta_\rho}$-names for all the $\sigma$-centered subposets of Hechler forcing of size ${<}\theta_1$. \end{itemize} For $\xi\in[\eta_\rho,\eta_{\rho+1})$, \begin{enumerate}[(I)] \item if $\xi=\eta_\rho$ put $\Delta(\xi)=t(\rho)+1$ and $\Qnm_{\lambda\rho}^{\mbf}=\Bor^{V_{\Delta(\xi),\xi}}$; \item if $\xi=\eta_\rho+1+\varepsilon$ for some $\rho<\nu\mu$ and $\varepsilon<\lambda$, put $\Delta(\xi)=g_1(\varepsilon)+1$ and $\Qnm_{\xi}^{\mbf}=\Qnm^{\rho}_{g(\varepsilon)}$. \end{enumerate} This settles the construction, which is clearly a ${<}\theta_1$-uf-extendable matrix iteration. \end{proof}

-\begin{remark} It is possible to additionally force $\mathrm{MA}_{<\theta_0}$ in Theorem \ref{Apl1} by slightly modifying the construction of the matrix iteration.
-On the other hand, the matrix of Theorem \ref{Apl2} could be modified to force the existence of a strongly-$\theta_0$-$\Lc^*$ dominating family. \end{remark}
+\begin{remark} It is possible to additionally force $\mathrm{MA}_{{<}\theta_0}$ in Theorem~\ref{Apl1} by slightly modifying the construction of the matrix iteration.
+On the other hand, the matrix of Theorem~\ref{Apl2} could be modified to force the existence of a strongly-$\theta_0$-$\Lc^*$-dominating family and a strongly $\theta_1$-$\D$-dominating family. \end{remark}

-As a consequence of Theorem \ref{Apl2}, we have a model where the cardinal invariants associated with any Yorioka ideal are pairwise different.
+As a consequence of Theorem~\ref{Apl2}, we have a model where the cardinal invariants associated with any Yorioka ideal are pairwise different.